kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 As with procedures, you can enable, disable, reorder, edit or remove constraints as needed.
 Adding the same constraint multiple times is also possible.

-Currently, only several built-in constraints are supported.
-Future versions will allow specifying custom constraints.

 ### Built-in Constraints